-The healthcare sector is in a journey of profound change, as small practices consolidate into larger multi-location practices, expanding their presence.
-Consolidation and expansion, however, often shine a spotlight on sector inefficiencies; most significantly in relation to revenue cycle management (RCM).
+The healthcare sector is on a journey of profound change, as small practices consolidate into larger multi-location practices, expanding their presence.
+Consolidation and expansion, however, often shine a spotlight on sector inefficiencies.
+Most significantly, in relation to revenue cycle management (RCM).

 The global revenue cycle management market size is projected to reach USD 216,990.6 million by 2026, exhibiting a CAGR of 12.4% during the forecast period.
 Rising labor costs in the healthcare sector will be the chief growth driver for this market, enumerates Fortune Business Insights™ in its report, titled “Revenue Cycle Management Market Share and Industry Analysis By Structure (In-house Outsource) By Function (Claims & Denial Management, Medical Coding & Billing, Clinical Documentation Improvement (CDI), Insurance, Others) By Type (Software, Services) and Regional Forecast, 2019 – 2026”.

 Source: Fortune Business Insights

 Revenue cycle management (RCM) is projected to experience an annual compound growth rate of 11.8 percent from 2018 to 2024.
 Healthcare officials are in dire need of streamlining RCM to handle rising patient payment rates (expected to rise to $515 billion in 2019), loss of revenue due to bad debt, new government legislation, and boosting EHR adoption

 A proven RCM system is crucial in optimizing existing medical billing processes at your dental practice.
 In many EHR systems or medical practice management systems, RCM processes can be used to better handle patient involvement in medical billing services.